 The Importance of Data Preservation

-Premises Liability and Rural Road Hazards
+Premises Liability and Rural Road Hazards in the Permian Basin

 When rural areas present hazards on roads, knowing who is responsible for injuries can be complex.
 Midland's quick growth has presented more risks in both public and private areas, encompassing poorly kept retail centers and dangerous oilfield access roads.